JCachada/personal-website-dev/content/weblog/you-wont-be-left-behind-the-problem-with-AI-FUD.md

 You have choices about what you want your future to look like.
 Do not just give them away because someone told you AI is like a train coming towards you, and the clash is an inevitability.
 It's not.

-And if they try to strongarm you into it, I urge you to recognize it for the grift it is.
+And if they try to strongarm you into agreeing with them, I urge you to recognize it for the grift it is.
 There's really no qualitative difference between the CEO of a company heavily invested in the success of LLMs for their stock price trying to bully you into agreeing that LLMs are the only possible future, and a random Twitter user with a cartoon ape profile picture trying to convince you that paying obscene amounts for a `.jpeg` is the only reasonable option.